 There is a limit on the number of results that can be returned by a query.
 When a query results in more time-series streams than the limit a warning for "partial results" is issued.
-To circumvent the problem, reduce the number of metrics you are trying to retrieve or see Configuring Time-Series Query Results on page 101.
+To circumvent the problem, reduce the number of metrics you are trying to retrieve or see Configuring Time-Series Query Results on page 103.

 You can use the rlike operator to limit the query to a subset of entities.
-For example, instead of select await_time, await_read_time, await_write_time, 250 where category=DISK you can use select await_time, await_read_time, await_write_time, 250 where category=DISK and hostname rlike "host1[0-9]?.cloudera.com"
+For example, instead of you can use select await_time, await_read_time, await_write_time, 250 where category=DISK and hostname rlike "host1[0-9]?.cloudera.com"